 The key competitive factors affecting the success of VP-102, if approved, are likely to be its efficacy, safety, convenience, pricing and stability.
 With respect to VP-102 for the treatment of molluscum, we will be primarily competing with therapies such as other topical products, curettage, cryotherapy, laser surgery, natural oils, off-label drugs, natural remedies and compounded unstandardized cantharidin.
 Under Section 503A of the FDCA, if VP-102 is approved, compounded topical cantharidin products with the same, similar or an easily substitutable dosage strength would be considered essentially copies of VP-102 and may not be compounded regularly or in inordinate amounts, subject to certain limited individual exceptions.
 These exceptions include if there is a difference between the compounded product and VP-102 that is made for an individual patient, and a prescribing practitioner determines produces a significant difference for that patient.
 In addition, pursuant to Section 503B of the FDCA, once VP-102 is approved, compounding facilities registered as outsourcing facilities would not be able to compound cantharidin products, unless there is a difference from VP-102 that produces a clinical difference for an individual patient, as determined by a prescribing practitioner.
 With respect to VP-102 for common warts and VP-103 for plantar warts, we will primarily be competing with over-the-counter products, cryotherapy, curettage, laser surgery, or other off-label therapies.
 There are currently no FDA-approved prescription pharmaceutical therapies for the treatment of molluscum, common warts, or plantar warts.
 With respect to VP-102 for external genital warts, we will be competing with cryosurgery, laser surgery, and topical destructive therapies such as trichloroacetic acid.
-There are also several FDA-approved prescription pharmaceutical therapies for external genital warts including imiquimod, podofilox, and sinecatechins.
-In addition, external genital warts are caused by HPV and may be prevented or treated by
+There are also several FDA-approved prescription pharmaceutical therapies for external genital warts are caused by HPV and may be prevented or treated by HPV vaccines that are FDA-approved.

 We are aware of several other product candidates in earlier stages of development as potential treatments for the indications we intend to target.
 Veloce Biopharma, Leo Pharma and Novan have initiated clinical trials with different programs in molluscum.
-There are a number of companies conducting late-stage clinical trials for common warts, including Aclaris Therapeutics and Cutanea Life Sciences.
+There are a number of other companies developing products for common wart, including Aclaris Therapeutics.
+Aclaris has conducted late-stage clinical trials and is pursuing FDA approval for their common wart product candidate.
 In addition, other drugs have been used off label as treatments for molluscum and common warts.